brendanhay/myxi/README.md

 <a name="backends" />

-**Backends**
+#### Backends

 Backends in myxi consist of 3 main parts:

 **balancer** is a running instance of the `myxi_balancer` behaviour which performs balancing based on the implementation configured in `{balancer, ...}`.

+Currently only a very simple round-robin based algorithm is available.

 **middleware** is any number of implementations of the `myxi_middleware` behaviour.
 Middleware is wrapped (left->right), and can potentially perform pre-hooks, post-callbacks, or modifications of the AMQP methods as they are forwarded from client->server.

 **nodes** is a list of RabbitMQ node names and the port they are accepting AMQP connections on.
 Since RabbitMQ runs Distributed Erlang using `-sname`, the listed nodes must also confirm to short node names.

 ```erlang